SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ### Microsoft Entra ID Permissions

-Microsoft Entra ID provides two type of permission: Delegated Permission and Application Permissions.
+Microsoft Entra ID provides two types of permission: Delegated Permission and Application Permissions.
 Check[ Permissions and consent in the Azure Active Directory v1.0 endpoint](/azure/active-directory/develop/v1-permissions-and-consent) for details.

 For SharePoint and OneDrive migration scenarios, follow the Microsoft Entra ID permission specification.

-For migration tools that rely on end user signed in and presence, use Delegated permission.
+For migration tools that rely on end-user signed in and presence, use Delegated permission.

 For service-based migration tools that run without a signed-in user present, such as applications that run as background services, use Application permission.

 ### App IDs

-You can choose to share a single App ID to cover multiple migration solutions created, or create individual App ID for each of the products.
+You can choose to share a single App ID to cover multiple migration solutions created or create individual App ID for each of the products.
 Make sure to register App IDs.
 Sharing App IDs doesn't affect performance or throttling.

 ### Keep destination SPO site unactivated